tingley/globalsight/README.md

 This is *not* the official GlobalSight git repository.
 The official git repository is located at [http://125.35.10.59:7990/scm/globalsight/globalsightsource.git](http://125.35.10.59:7990/scm/globalsight/globalsightsource.git).
-This repo is mirrored automatically by cron.
+This repo is a mirror that I periodically update.

 GlobalSight
 ===========